marks530/ms3_project/README.md

 * Login as the administrator and check the navbar for links to all the html pages on the site
 * Verify that the manage users page shows lists all the users and their role correctly
 * Check the operation of the base.html and that it is showing the correct links for each user
+* Test link at bottom of register new user page to return user to login page
+* Test link at bottom of login page to return user to register page